mikejseay/portfolio-minimal/content/articles/db-detective-discogs/index.md

 Once I'd built my first graph, I encountered the final challenge in this analysis.
 To put it succinctly, genres and styles are a little **too** connected.
 In fact, every genre co-occurred with every other genre at least once.
 For the case of genres, this doesn't cause major issues because the graph only has 15 nodes and 105 edges.
 But the visualization of this kind of graph isn't very informative; it simply looks like an overly-complicated spiderweb.
 And for the case of the 602 styles, each style co-occurred with about 25% of the other styles resulting in a graph with a staggering 45000+ edges.
 Not only will this look like a mess, but attempting to visualize such a graph will crash most computers.

-Fortunately, there are methods for 'pruning' graphs.
+Fortunately, there are methods for "pruning" graphs.
 Naively, one may imagine that an effective way of pruning graphs would be to simply delete any edges whose weight is beneath a certain threshold value.
 While this can be effective, the choice of weight threshold is arbitrary, and it often results in disconnected graphs.
 Instead, I chose to find the so-called [maximum spanning tree](https://en.wikipedia.org/wiki/Minimum_spanning_tree) of the graph.
 Put simply, the maximum spanning tree is the smallest set of edges that connects all of the nodes in the graph while having the largest sum of edge weights.
 In other words, the maximum spanning tree is as sparse as possible (fewest connections) while keeping everything connected, but the connections that are included are the strongest – and hopefully the most meaningful.

 To carry out the rest of this analysis and visualize the results, I used Python and JavaScript.
 The sequence is roughly as follows: